Improved cosmological constraints on axion-lepton interactions: Results

 \subsection{Lepton-flavor conserving (LFC) interactions}

 In Figure~\ref{fig:lfc_mass_limits_scatter_plot} we present the 95\% C.L. limits on $f/|C_i|$ as a function of axion mass for all LFC couplings, shown as colored points connected by solid lines and labeled as CMB+BAO.
 Each point is the result of a scan with a fixed value of axion mass, from which we obtain the 95\% C.L. bound on $f/|C_i|$, and the line simply interpolates between these points.
 For small axion masses $m_a\lesssim \mathcal{O}(0.1)$ eV axions behave predominantly as dark radiation and are therefore mainly constrained by their contribution to $\Delta N_\mathrm{eff}$.
 The cosmological bound increases with the axion mass in all channels up to a few eV.
 As the mass grows, so does the axion energy density.
 Thus, to avoid an overproduction of relativistic axions the interaction strength at higher masses must be weaker.
-In addition, the axion contribution to the late-Universe matter density grows, which implies that a lower density of additional CDM is required to fulfill the observed relic density.
-As axions with these masses behave as warm DM, they suppress the formation of small-scale structures, which comes in tension with the BAO measurements\footnote{For more information supporting our line of reasoning see Appendix~\ref{app:power_spectra}, in which we show the CMB power spectrum and matter power spectrum predictions for various values of $f/|C_{\tau l}|$ from our scans.}.
 Note that in the case of the $\tau$ coupling we do not obtain any meaningful 95\% C.L. constraints for masses $m_a<0.12$ eV as the axion abundance in this case is relatively small in comparison to other channels.